prisonerjohn/seeing-machines/content/en/docs/class-6/depth-images/index.md

 `ofVideoGrabber` is therefore able to work with any USB video device that complies with the UVC standard.
 It is actually a wrapper with specific implementations based on the type of system we are on, for example [AVFoundation](https://developer.apple.com/av-foundation/) on macOS, [GStreamer](https://gstreamer.freedesktop.org/) on Linux, and [Windows Media Foundation](https://docs.microsoft.com/en-us/windows/win32/medfound/microsoft-media-foundation-sdk) on Windows.
 {{< /alert >}}

-We fortunately will not have to implement this ourselves.
+We fortunately will not have to implement custom depth grabbers ourselves.
 In the same way that `ofxCv` acts as a bridge between OpenCV and openFrameworks, there are many [OF addons](http://ofxaddons.com/categories) we can use that manage the interface between the sensor SDK and openFrameworks.

 ### Intel RealSense